Iconic World

 Variations

-• Limit the number of markers per player.
+• Use a different number of markers per player.
 For example, each player starts with 6 markers.
 You can only collect an element if you still have a marker.
 This makes the game more strategic.

 • Team version: play in teams of 2 and collect elements together.